jmMeessen/captains_aws_cjp/toolbox/SDA notes.md

    * "Use the same service account for the agent (not recommended for production systems)? [y/N]": make sure to use `y`
    * The installation log can be viewed at "/opt/cloudbees/sda/logs/installer.log"
 * FIXME: create automated install with silent mode: https://docs.cloudbees.com/docs/cloudbees-cd/latest/install-trad/sumethod
-* connect to the SDA server with `./open_sda_https.sh sda`.
+* connect to the SDA server with `./open_sda_https.sh`.
 It opens the site with Firefox, which works with selfsigned certificates.
 * Authentify using the default password.
 * The first screen shows that there is no license loaded.
 Click on the `there is no license` link and load the test license.
 You can find a [this test license](https://github.com/electric-cloud/nimbus-licenses/blob/b572e28d79a6def8b4cdcdbb5d4d283ecc49fe4a/CloudBees_Inc-SDA-20201214-standard.xml)
 * change the default password